Why God Allows Good Men to Fall

-Then just a few days ago I received another e-mail message – this time from a friend I met at Dallas Seminary.
-I havent seen him since 1978.
+Then I received another e-mail message - this time from a friend I met at Dallas Seminary.
+I haven’t seen him since 1978.
 He wrote me a nice note that included these two sentences:

 In this world of ours it is never a sure thing, never to be assumed that a DTS grad or pastor is continuing in the faith.
 I have heard too many horror stories of broken marriages and wrecked ministries.

 Those two messages set me to thinking.
-I was struck by the fact that I received them so close in time from friends who dont know each other and whom I havent seen in at least 20 years.
+I was struck by the fact that I received them so close in time from friends who don’t know each other and whom I haven’t seen in at least 30 years.
 Yet they said nearly identical things.

 I do not bring up those examples simply to bemoan the fact that spiritual leaders fall into grievous sin.
 That much is evident from a simple reading of the Bible.
 There is Noah who got drunk, Abraham who lied about his wife, Moses who murdered an Egyptian, and of course there is David who committed adultery and then had a man murdered to cover up his sin.